Gene activity fully predicts transcriptional bursting dynamics: Results

-The consistency of these relationships across all examined conditions suggests that they can predict how changes in $T_{\rm ON}$ and $T_{\rm OFF}$ account for the change in transcriptional activity following a perturbation.
-In essence, since these relationships relate any given $P_{\rm ON}$ to specific $T_{\rm ON}$ and $T_{\rm OFF}$ pairs, a measured change in $P_{\rm ON}$ upon a perturbation provides a prediction as to which of the two parameters was primarily altered.
-Remarkably, for each type of the examined perturbations, we find both predominant $T_{\rm ON}$ and $T_{\rm OFF}$ modulation at different spatiotemporal coordinates (Fig. \ref{fig4}E).
-When comparing the wild-type-derived predictions with the directly measured $T_{\rm ON}$ and $T_{\rm OFF}$ from the mutant time traces, we find an agreement of better than $\sim\!86$\% for all spatiotemporal coordinates (Fig. \ref{fig4}E and \ref{figS15}E,G and I).
-Similar successful predictions are achieved when assessing the change in transcriptional activity in terms of altered burst size versus burst frequency (Fig. \ref{fig4}F and \ref{figS15}F,H and J).
-These findings challenges previous intuitions linking perturbations of specific regulatory elements or mechanisms to changes in a particular bursting parameter and instead suggest the predictive power of $P_{\rm ON}$ across different perturbations.
+The consistency of $P_{\rm ON}$ to $T_{\rm ON}$ and $T_{\rm OFF}$ relationships in wild-type and mutants suggests that we can predict how ON and OFF periods change upon a perturbation.
+Such a prediction relies solely on how the activity level, captured by $P_{\rm ON}$, changed, and thus should remain valid at any given spatiotemporal coordinate.
+Remarkably, for each type of perturbation, we observe both predominant $T_{\rm ON}$ and predominant $T_{\rm OFF}$ modulation, at different spatiotemporal coordinates (Fig. \ref{fig4}E).
+Comparing predictions based only on the wild-type-derived relationships with the directly measured $T_{\rm ON}$ and $T_{\rm OFF}$ from the mutant, we find agreement as to which parameter was primarily altered in more than $\sim\!86$\% of cases for all spatiotemporal coordinates (Fig. \ref{fig4}E and \ref{figS15}E,G and I).
+Additionally, similar successful predictions are achieved when assessing the change in transcriptional activity in terms of altered burst size versus burst frequency (Fig. \ref{fig4}F and \ref{figS15}F,H and J).
+These findings challenge previous intuitions linking perturbations of specific regulatory elements or mechanisms to changes in a particular bursting parameter.
+Instead, these findings suggest the predictive power of $P_{\rm ON}$, a proxy of the transcription activity, across different perturbations.

+To further explore the generality of these observations, we examined data from two previous studies in the early fly embryo.
+One focused on the transcriptional effect of BMP signaling, a dorsoventral (DV) morphogen \cite{Hoppe2020}.
+Transcription of a BMP target gene, u-shaped (ush), was measured across different DV positions and under ectopic signaling.
+A second study employed synthetic reporter constructs to examine the transcriptional effect of two core promoter motifs (TATA box and Initiator) \cite{Pimmett2021}.
+These studies pointed to the modulation of distinct bursting parameters, and while the analyzed genes and perturbed regulatory determinants differ from those we measured, we found the datasets collapse onto our identified bursting relationships (Fig. \ref{fig4}G).